Digital Safety and Wellbeing Resource Kete and Online Workshops Bundle

 • Whānau Resources

-• Hauora and Wellbeing Resources
+• Hauora Resources

-• Managing Online Incidents Resources
+• Managing Online Incidents

 • Surveys – Students from Year 3-6; 7-8; 9-13

-• Insights and Research including A.I.
+• Insights and Research

-• Policies and User Agreements
+• A.I, Policies, and User Agreements

 Whānau resources | Creating conversations with younger children.
 Reanga Ipurangi Kete.